simonsdave/yar/README.md

 ~~~~~

 * start the Authentication Server by running the following in a new terminal window - by
-default, the Autentication Server listens on port 8000
+default, the Autentication Server listens on 127.0.0.1:8000

 ~~~~~
 cd; cd yar; source bin/cfg4dev; auth_server --log=info